urgent-challenge/urgent2024/_pages/about.md

 [Join our Slack workspace](https://join.slack.com/t/urgentchallenge/shared_invite/zt-2jy2stg7q-79AGeAY0CpKHRl7r4X0e6g) for real-time communication.

+## Workshop

+Top-ranking teams will be invited to a dedicated workshop in the NeurIPS 2024 conference (December 8 - December 12, 2024).
+More information will be provided after the challenge is completed.

 <!-- ## Paper Submission

 Participants may feel free to submit their system description paper to any conference. -->